EOSIO/eosio-java/README.md

 * [Default RPC Provder](https://github.com/EOSIO/eosio-java-android-rpc-provider) - Currently supports Android 6 (Marshmallow)+
 * [Nodeos RPC Reference Documentation](https://developers.eos.io/eosio-nodeos/reference)

-*_EOSIO Java Android RPC Provider includes a [default RPC Provider implementation](https://github.com/EOSIO/eosio-java-android-rpc-provider) for communicating with EOSIO nodes using the [EOSIO RPC API](https://developers.eos.io/eosio-nodeos/reference).
-Alternate RPC providers can be used assuming they conform to the minimal [RPC Provider Interface](eosiojava/src/main/java/one/block/eosiojava/interfaces/IRPCProvider.java).
+*_Alternate RPC providers can be used assuming they conform to the minimal [RPC Provider Interface](eosiojava/src/main/java/one/block/eosiojava/interfaces/IRPCProvider.java).
 The core EOSIO SDK for Java library depends only on the five RPC endpoints set forth in that Interface.
 Other endpoints, however, are planned to be exposed in the [default RPC provider](https://github.com/EOSIO/eosio-java-android-rpc-provider)._

 ### Serialization Provider Protocol